 of the vector space $S^3\R^{n\,\ast}\otimes \Span{\partial_u}$, where $\w^\#$ is the dual covector to $\w$ by means of the scalar product \eqref{eqScalProdErrEnnPROJ}.
 In other words, as $\w$ ranges in $\R^n$, \eqref{eqElementoDifferenzaCasAff} describes the linear subspace

 By construction, this is the linear space modeling the fibre $H^{(2)}\cdot o^{(3)}$.
-Since the same is true for any fibre, condition (2) of Definition \ref{defMAIN} is met.
+Since the same is true for any fibre, assumption (A2) of Definition \ref{def.Dmitri} is met; indeed, as we pointed out in Section \ref{sec:descriptions} above, assumption (A2), in the case when \eqref{eqn:decomp.tau.H} holds, is the same as having a (proper) affine sub--bundle, and \eqref{eqn:decomp.tau.H} immediately follows from \eqref{eqH2casoAff}.
 The projective case can be dealt with analogously. \end{proof}